riktenx/loot-filters/filter-lang.md

 ... more rules
 ```

-There are **two (2)** top-level types of rules:
+There are **two (2)** top-level types of blocks
-* TERMINAL rules, expressed via the `if` keyword.
+* TERMINAL rules, expressed via `rule` keyword.
 The filter stops evaluating
-  for an item when it matches a terminal rule.
+  for an item when it matches one of these.
 * NON-TERMINAL rules, expressed via the `apply` keyword.
 Applies any display
   settings to the item when it matches, but keeps evaluating the script.

-Rules evaluate top-down for a given ground item.
-The plugin terminates
+Rules evaluate top-down for a given ground item, terminating on the first matched
-evaluation when the first terminal rule with a matching condition is
-encountered.
+`rule`.

 ### Example: terminal vs non-terminal